basics/nuxt-booster/docs/content/en/usage.md

 ## import components

-Until now, the components available in the page were always declared via the attribute "components".
-The import was done statically ("import component from '@/component';") or dynamically (import('@/component')). nuxt-speedkit provides a new attribute named "speedkitComponents" that only allows dynamic imports.
+Until now, the components available in the page were always declared via the attribute `components`.
+The import was done statically (`import component from '@/component';`) or dynamically (`import('@/component')`). `nuxt-speedkit` provides a new attribute named `speedkitComponents` that only allows dynamic imports.
 This ensures that only the components visible in the viewport are executed on initial load and the remaining components outside the viewport are executed on demand.
 In the background, the module by [Markus Oberlehner](https://github.com/maoberlehner/vue-lazy-hydration) is used in a standardised way.

 ```js
 {